SciDriver/spark-nsls2/examples/kafka/README.txt

-The composite end-to-end application that demonstrates the integration of the databroker interface, kafka and spark-mpi platforms for building near-real-time beamline processing pipelines
+The composite end-to-end application demonstrates the integration of the databroker interface, kafka, and spark-mpi platforms for building near-real-time beamline processing pipelines